-One of the well known and best loved dishes in Trinidad and Tobago is callaloo.
+One of the well known and best loved dishes in Trinidad & Tobago is callaloo.
 It’s normally takes pride of place as part of a Sunday meal.
 Some families include crab others include salted pigs’ tails.
-Every family has their own way of doing it but most will add the mouth-watering scotch bonnet pepper, but the pepper is not allowed to pop.
-It’s included for the flavour not the heat.
-It’s tricky for me to find the yam leaves in London because Trinis use a different leaf to Jamaica (they also have a callaloo dish).
-You can have it as a soup or as a meal side.
-However, callaloo is not just a dish.
-It’s a metaphor that best describes how we are racially and/or culturally mixed.
-I couldn’t think of a better way to celebrate my son’s diverse heritage.
-So, I improvise ingredients were necessary.
-Here’s how I’ve made mine in the past and the recipe should serve 6-8 people.
+Every family has their own way of doing.
+However, it’s common to include a mouth-watering scotch bonnet pepper.
+IMPORTANT WARNING: don’t allow the pepper burst when cooking the dish.
+The pepper is included for flavour not heat.
+It’s tricky for me to find the yam (taro) leaves in London.
+Trinis use a different leaf to Jamaicans (they also have a callaloo dish made with amaranth or Xanthosoma).
+You can have Callaloo as a soup or as a meal side.
+Here’s how I’ve made my Trini Callaloo in the past.

 - 6 Callaloo Leaves (also known as dasheen bush Trinidad or Patra in Asian shops in London)